Logo

 Do say: "RIO mortgages are a popular alternative to equity release."

-You’ll only come across Right to Buy if you rent a property from the local authority or council and you want to buy it.
+RTB stands for Right to Buy.
+This is when you want to buy a local authority or council property that you currently rent.
 Right to Buy was introduced by Margaret Thatcher and entitles social housing tenants to a discount if they want to buy their home.
 But to have the Right to Buy, you must have lived in the property for at least three years.

 Do say: "Margaret Thatcher introduced RTB in the 80s, and by 1995 over 2.1million council homes had been sold."